 In the News

-While most people are aware of the North Korea situation, it appears to be gaining significant attention as news coverage intensifies.
-Many of those working in this space and threat intelligence know that espionage has been happening and is driven by nation-state actors.
+While many people are aware of the North Korea remote IT worker situation, cyber espionage appears to be gaining significant attention as news coverage intensifies.
+Many of those working in cybersecurity and threat intelligence know that espionage has been happening and is driven by nation-state actors.
 Perhaps it’s something businesses should consider when hiring the IT team?
 How vetted are the people working on the MSP/MSSP teams they’ve contracted?

-Example: a group of North Koreans were hired using a few different methodologies, including using AI deep fake videos, “insert buzzword here,” and they implanted themselves in organizations and then exfiltrated data.
-In that case, they also extorted on the back end.
-Therefore, the statement that we will not leak the data, do anything else with it, or pass it to a competitor unless we are paid this ransom in crypto is characteristic of North Korean tactics.
-However, their actions are not isolated incidents.
+Example: a group of North Koreans were hired using a few different methodologies, including using AI deepfake videos, to implant themselves in organizations and exfiltrate data.
+In that case, they also extorted the employer on the back-end.
+However, their actions do not represent isolated incidents.

-Initially, it was believed that this situation was related to the numerous firings occurring in the US government, as many capable and disgruntled individuals are currently present in the industry.
-It makes sense if you’re recruiting an asset to go after disgruntled people.
+There have also been cases where malicious actors leveraged the numerous firings occurring in the US government to select their recruits, as many capable and disgruntled individuals have become available on the job market.
+It makes sense if you’re conscripting an asset to go after people already disgruntled with your target.

-What was surprising to discover was how well Ethiopian-driven assets and data exfiltration worked.
-This individual was a spy who infiltrated both the Department of State and the Department of Justice.
+There was another case where an Ethiopian spy who infiltrated both the Department of State and the Department of Justice.
 He had authorization to work in a Sensitive Compartmented Information Facility (SCIF).
 He also had authorization to move data between classified and unclassified systems.
 So, that’s precisely what he did.
 He stole a lot of data.

 But it’s not these kinds of governmental arms that we’re concerned about; even Google has had insiders recruited by nation-states that stole their data.
 So, when you think about how secure Google is, it’s worrisome that even they are facing this problem.

 At this point, let’s consider this obligatory Sun Tzu quote.
-This is why every CIA analyst you may meet has a gigantic ego.
-But even 2500 years ago, Sun Tzu was aware that the topic was important.
+Even 2500 years ago, Sun Tzu was aware that the topic was important.
 He created an entire chapter specifically about the use of spies, and that topic remains just as relevant today.
 This concept is how you get ahead, not just of an adversary.
-They’re there to learn you, but you’re there to learn them, too.
+They’re there to learn about you, but you’re there to learn about them, too.

 Espionage